Three Nunns Pumpkin Patch Has Tractors, U-Pick & Massive Corn Mazes for Acres of Fun - 510 Families

 Three Nunns Pumpkin Patch Has Tractors, U-Pick & Massive Corn Mazes for Acres of Fun

-By mid-September, we kicked off our pumpkin patch visiting season this year at Three Nunns Farm in Brentwood.
+By mid-September, we kicked off our pumpkin patch visiting season at Three Nunns Farm in Brentwood.
 The drive took us under an hour from Oakland on a Saturday morning.
 The venue is easy to find with signs indicating exactly where to enter, park, and exit.

-Three Nunns will be open daily from 9 am to 6 pm for U-Pick pumpkins, pomegranates, tomatoes, flowers, and lots more at the farm stand.
+Three Nunns will be open daily from 9 am to 6 pm for U-Pick pumpkins, pomegranates, tomatoes, flowers, and more at the farm stand.
 Bring your camera – the setting is photogenic!

 Find more pumpkin patches, corn mazes, hay mazes near the East Bay in our guide >